 I can start your project immediately and let me know if you would like to discuss anything further with me.

 I can start your project immediately and look forward to working with you.

 If I cannot start immediately, I will share a tentative time like next week or even provide a date from 15th of this month.

 5. Exclude Fluff

-I have been tempted to write a long proposal and have tried many templates like if I see other proposals with low price, I tried including
+I have been tempted to write a long proposal and have tried many templates.
+As an example, I experimented when I see others bid with low price; I tried including

 You may find my quote a little higher than what most people here would charge.
 The reason is simple: I am not desperate to generate quick bucks here at Upwork but provide a complete technical expertise for my clients.

 Or if I see too many companies apply

 I am an individual who personally works for you and not a company where you discuss things with a person who actually is not working on your tasks.

 Or if I am not the best